Midway Journey: A Personal Plea for Your Help

 Two years after I saw that photo, photographer Chris Jordan, poet Victoria Sloan Jordan, filmmaker Jan Vozenilek, and Plastic Pollution Coalition co-founder Manuel Maqueda, made a trip to Midway to photograph those birds properly.
 Chris’s photographs shocked the world in the same way that the original photo had shocked me.
 They were beautiful and terrible and relentless in their depictions of plastic-filled bird after plastic-filled bird.

-Midway Journey, the film
+ALBATROSS, the film

-You can view the current film trailer here: http://vimeo.com/218502282
+You can view the current film trailer here: https://vimeo.com/218502282

-And here is a fabulous interview with Chris Jordan about the project in Outside Magazine: http://www.outsideonline.com/blog/a-love-story-on-midway-island.html
+And here is a fabulous interview with Chris Jordan about the project in Outside Magazine: https://www.outsideonline.com/1900606/love-story-midway-island

 Please Help Fund This Project!

 To fund the project, the team have created a Kickstarter campaign with a target of $100,000.
 They must make their goal in the next 11 days (July 18) or the project will not receive any of the Kickstarter pledges.
-So far, they have raised an amazing $61,531 in pledges towards their goal, so I just know that with enough of us kicking in some funds and fowarding the campaign to everyone we know, they can get there!
+So far, they have raised an amazing $61,531 in pledges towards their goal, so I just know that with enough of us kicking in some funds and forwarding the campaign to everyone we know, they can get there!

 I want this project to be funded because I want the world to see what I saw 5 years ago.
 I want everyone to feel the connection that I felt and to understand that there is no separation between us and any other beings on this planet, no matter how small, no matter how remote.
 Our actions matter.